oicr-gsi/vidarr/plugin-guide.md

 provides methods to journal state to the database for crash recovery and to provide status information to users.

 Most plugins have a `recover` method.
-If Vidarr is restarted, the plugin will be asked to recover its state from the last state information in journaled to the database using the `WorkMonitor`.
+If Víðarr is restarted, the plugin will be asked to recover its state from the last state information in journaled to the database using the `WorkMonitor`.
 Plugins are expected to be able to pick up where they left off based only on this information.